BillJr99/Ursinus-CS274/_pages/Labs/lab-mipsintro.md

 #### Outputting the Result

 To print an integer, invoke `syscall` with `$v0` set to 1, and `$a0` containing the value you wish to print.
 Print the grade level.

+#### Summary

+The general strategy is as follows:

+1. Perform a `syscall` number 5 to print a message prompting the user to input `wps`.
+2. Perform a `syscall` number 4 to read in the integer `wps`, and copy that from `$v0` to a temporary register.
+3. Perform a `syscall` number 5 to print a second message prompting the user to input `spw`.
+4. Perform a `syscall` number 4 to read in the integer `wps`, and copy that from `$v0` to a different temporary register.
+5. Load your formula constants into temporary registers using `li` instructions.
+6. Using the `add`, `sub`, and `mul` instructions, compute the formula into a new temporary register.
+Be aware of order of operations!
+7. Copy your answer into the `$a0` register, and perform a `syscall` number 1 to print an integer (the one stored in `$a0`).
+This will print your result.
+8. In the `.data` section, create two strings to hold your prompt messages (including a `\n` character for each).